gramaradu/NBAApp/README.md

     Downside: All players must be retrieved at app start and loaded into cache.
     Possible solution: Same as 1.

+    Improvements:
+      - Make UI prettier
+      - Tweak site for better speed
+      - Better error handling

-Given more time these issues could be easily fixed with a backend DB and a middle Cache.
+Given more time these issues could be easily fixed with a backend DB or a custom API and a middle Cache.
 Work time: ~9h